e-corp-sam-sepiol/spacenode/docs/walkthrough-rpi-zero.md

 ```
 ip -o -f inet addr show | awk '/scope global/{sub(/[^.]+\//,"0/",$4);print $4}' | awk 'NR==1{print $1}'
 ```
 This firewall rule prevents any host outside of your `LAN` to `SSH` into your Raspberry Pi Zero Wireless.
-Replace `192.168.1.0/24` with the `IP` range given to you by the command above. `192.168.1.0/24` happens to be my `IP` range, yours may be different.
+Replace `192.168.1.0/24` with the `IP` range given to you by the command above. `192.168.1.0/24` happens to be my `IP` range, yours may be different
 ```
 sudo ufw allow from 192.168.1.0/24 to any port 22 comment 'allow SSH from local LAN'
 ```